holgergp/halbton/README.md

 Start the app by `node app.js`

-`grunt` lints and tests the app (requires a running app for now)
+`grunt` lints and tests the app (requires a running app for now) Added command line option `runInTravis` to set customize the build for the travis environment.

 You can see it in action [here](http://halbton.herokuapp.com)